giantswarm/cluster-test-suites/README.md

 > [!NOTE]
 > If you need the current kubeconfig its best to pull it from the `cluster-test-suites-mc-kubeconfig` Secret on the Tekton cluster.
-If you need the current teleport identity file its best to pull it from the `identity-output` Secret on the Tekton cluster.
+If you need the current teleport identity file its best to pull it from the `teleport-identity-output` Secret on the Tekton cluster.

 Running the all test suites: